AmplitudeAudio/doc-sdk/docs/api/core/AudioBufferChannel/index.md

 !!! function "AmReal32&#42; begin()"

-    Returns a float pointer to the begin of the channel data.
+    Returns a float pointer to the beginning of the channel data.

     :material-keyboard-return: **Return**
-    :    A float pointer to the begin of the channel data.
+    :    A float pointer to the beginning of the channel data.

 !!! function "[[nodiscard]] const AmReal32&#42; begin() const"

-    Returns a const float pointer to the begin of the channel data.
+    Returns a const float pointer to the beginning of the channel data.

     :material-keyboard-return: **Return**
-    :    A const float pointer to the begin of the channel data.
+    :    A const float pointer to the beginning of the channel data.